phillmv/okayfail.com-old/_posts/2011-07-21-accidents-cron-nytimes.md

 <h2>That was a really cool video!</h2>

 Thanks!
 I'm conflicted over how I should feel about this.
-One the one all of the attention was exhilarating and intoxicating yet on the other I could feel the raging rampant narcissism I engaged in slowly poisoning my soul.
+On the one hand all of the attention was exhilarating and intoxicating, yet on the other I could feel the raging rampant narcissism I engaged in slowly poisoning my soul.